 This course is an introduction to the scientific principles and clinical information needed for a basic understanding of the uses and limitations of the major classes of psychopharmacologic agents.
 The course builds on the material introduced in the prerequisite course #PSY-636.
-Although this course may be taken concurrently with course #PSY-636, students choosing to do so are advised that additional self-study will most likely be required.
+Although this course may be taken concurrently with course #PSY-636, students choosing to do so are advised that additional self-study will most likely be required. \\(Satisfies program requirement as a Basic Intervention Elective)

-MAF-651 Assessment and Treatment from a 3 Credits Systemic Perspective
+MAF-651 Assessment and Treatment Planning with Individuals and Family Systems

-This course teaches basic systems theory and "Metaframeworks," a comprehensive method for analyzing family and marital systems.
-These concepts can be applied to a range of dysfunction of marital and family systems as well as healthy family functioning, including the impact of larger systems.
-Both conventional diagnostic categories and systemic diagnoses will be explored.
-The primary emphasis is on theoretical analysis and systems thinking rather than intervention, although an integrative treatment model will be presented.
+This course applies basic systems concepts and "Metaframeworks," to the comprehensive analysis of individuals and family systems.
+These concepts can be applied to a range presenting problems as well as healthy family functioning, including the impact of larger systems.
+Assessment methods include conventional diagnostic categories, individual testing, and systemic diagnoses.
+Implications of individual and systems perspectives will be explored in depth.
+The primary emphasis is on theoretical analysis and systems thinking rather than counseling intervention, although an integrative treatment model will be presented to guide treatment planning.

-MAF-652 Life Cycle and Cultural Issues in Marriage 3 Credits and Family Therapy
+MAF-652 Life Cycle and Cultural Issues in Marriage and 3 Credits Family Therapy

 Prerequisites: MAF-651 or MAF-663.
 This course takes an in-depth look at the family life cycle, an important conceptual framework for family assessment and therapy.
 Beginning with intact, middle-class white American families, the course will explore differences related to class, family structure, trauma, and particularly ethnicity.
-While the course does not focus on therapy, implications for treatment will be explored.
+While the course does not focus on therapy, implications for treatment will be explored. \\(Satisfies program requirement as a Basic Intervention Elective)

 MAF-653 Introduction to Sex Therapy 3 Credits One of the major topics of concern among individual clients, and clients seeking couples therapy is the area of human sexuality, especially within the context of a relationship.
-MAF 653 has been designed as a specialized intervention course to facilitate an advanced understanding of the role of sexuality in human relationships and to introduce techniques to remediate sexual problems encountered in the practice of psychotherapy.
+MAF-653 has been designed as a specialized intervention course to facilitate an advanced understanding of the role of sexuality in human relationships and to introduce techniques to remediate sexual problems encountered in the practice of psychotherapy.
 The emphasis of this course is on a biopsychosocial, systems approach to sexual issues, although the course will also cover traditional modalities of sex therapy that focus on behavioral intervention.
-In addition to covering multiple models of relationally-focused sex therapy this course will explore the topics of sexual deviance, sexual trauma, and the practice of affirmative psychotherapy with sexual minorities.
+In addition to covering multiple models of relationally-focused sex therapy this course will explore the topics of sexual deviance, sexual trauma, and the practice of affirmative psychotherapy with sexual minorities. \\(Satisfies program requirement as a Basic Intervention Elective)